 Being cooped up all day with no natural sunlight can send your body into sleep mode and exposure to the artificial light from screens also has a negative effect on the release of the sleep hormone melatonin, affecting the quality of your night’s sleep.

-Energy boosters: Get outside into natural light during the day.
+Energy boosters DIY: Get outside into natural light during the day.
 Sunlight – even through cloud – is needed for vitamin D production, which is closely linked to mood and energy levels.
 Dim the lights in the evening and have a strict cut-off time for technology at least an hour before bed.